 Candied Roasted Sweet Potatoes

-Even if Southern Sweet Potato Casserole topped with pecans is a must-have on your Thanksgiving and Christmas dinner menu, you will want to try this easy Candied Roasted Sweet Potato recipe.
+Even if Southern Sweet Potato Casserole topped with pecans is a must-have on your Thanksgiving, Christmas or Easter dinner menu, you will want to try this easy Candied Roasted Sweet Potato recipe.
 Only 5 ingredients and no slicing into rounds or mashing, so less prep time!
-The shortcut is roasting them for easy peeling and added flavor.
+The shortcut is roasting them for easy peeling and added caramelized flavor.
 You can see in the picture the “sticky sweet” candied texture that may become your family’s new side dish tradition this holiday.

 Her recipe instructed me to boil the potatoes and did not top them with marshmallows.
 They were simply wonderful as they were.
 But, after several years of making them this way, I decided to try roasting the sweet potatoes.
 When I boil them, they tend to hold some of the water.
 When I roasted them, they peeled easily and the roasting seemed to concentrate the rich flavor of the sweet potato and clean up was a breeze.
 I typically top half of the candied sweet potatoes with mini marshmallows and broil them because half of my family likes them plain and half likes the marshmallow pull they get from the melted marshmallows-kinda like a pizza cheese pull!